How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 Let's break down each component:

-The repair costs and holding costs don't change.
-What changes is the profit margin — competition forces investors to accept thinner margins or lose the deal.
-That $37,500 difference goes straight into your pocket.
+The repair costs and holding costs do not change.
+What changes is the profit margin.
+A buyer pricing transparently from local market data works on a tighter, fairer margin, and that difference goes straight into your pocket.

 What Cash Buyers Pay by Property Condition

 Property condition is the single biggest variable in any cash offer.
-A move-in ready home in Charlotte will get an entirely different offer than a fire-damaged property in the same neighborhood.
-Here's what to expect across the condition spectrum, based on NC's median $375,000 home value:
+A move-in ready house in Charlotte will get an entirely different offer than a fire-damaged property in the same neighborhood.
+Here is what to expect across the condition spectrum, based on NC's median $375,000 house value.
+Figures are illustrative.

-Condition Description Typical Offer (% of FMV) On $375K Home
+Condition Description Typical Offer (% of FMV) On $375K House

 Move-in ready Minor cosmetics only 85-95% $319K-$356K